 Staff — Currently, IYI has 34 staff members, including five field representatives working in five regions across the state.
 Six VISTAS began projects for IYI in 2011.
 Bill Stanczykiewicz, president & CEO, has led the institute since November 1998.

 Board of Directors — IYI is governed by a Board of Directors made up of a diverse group of men and women from around the state who are either elected by the board or appointed by supported organizations to three-year terms.

 View our board roster.

 IYI Consultants — IYI has more than 50 consultants under contract to assist us in delivering our Consulting Services by working one-on-one with youth organizations.
 Our consultants are carefully chosen for their knowledge, expertise, references, ability to understand and address the problems faced by youth workers, and their willingness to help.
 IYI also uses consultants for data research and other projects to expand our staff capacity.
-Go to our Career Center to apply for a consulting position at IYI.

 Our Mission and Vision